 Animus accepts work from a variety of different mediums, including academic papers, translations, creative writing, and visual art, both to our blog and journal.

 Read the requirements for specific submission types for our journal and blog.

-Animus will publish academic papers of a length not to exceed 3,500 words.
-We also publish excerpts or shortened versions of undergraduate theses / BA papers.
-Chicago-style footnotes and works cited must be included in your submission.
+Animus publishes academic papers of a length not to exceed 5,000 words.
+Footnotes and a works cited section must be included in your submission.

-Animus publishes translations of prose or poetry relating to the Ancient Mediterranean world and its reception.
-Prose and poetry submissions must not exceed 1,000 words, and poetry must additionally be under 100 lines.
+Animus accepts translations of prose or poetry relating to the Ancient Mediterranean world and its reception, publishing them in both our journal and our blog.
+Prose and poetry submissions must not exceed 1,000 words, and poetry must be under 100 lines.
 The heading of the piece must clearly and precisely cite the original material by a standard convention.
-Authors are welcome to include a translator’s note of no more than 300 words, either before or after the piece.
-This will by default not be published, but will aid in review.
-Please submit your work in doc, docx, or pdf format.
+If possible, please include the original work in the same document with or alongside your translation of it.

 Any further questions about submissions guidelines and the selection process can be sent to firstname.lastname@example.org.